Ongomobile/Ongomobile/README.md

 Thanks for stopping by.
 I'm a junior frontend developer that is passionate about UI design that helps people.
 I am looking for a position where I can grow with a team of cool people helping others.

 :seedling: I'm currently learning Vue and really liking it.
+My latest app [live app](https://window-counter.netlify.app/) [code](https://github.com/Ongomobile/vue-window-counter-app)

 📫 mike@yourdevguy.com